joesepi/cfps/talks/zero-to-awesome-9.md

 # Title

-From Zero to Awesome: API-driven Apps in 9 Easy Steps
+Zero to Awesome: API-driven Apps in a Few Easy Steps

 # Abstract